apache/spark/docs/sql-migration-guide.md

   - In Spark 3.0, the Dataset and DataFrame API `unionAll` is no longer deprecated.
 It is an alias for `union`.

   - In Spark 2.4 and below, `Dataset.groupByKey` results to a grouped dataset with key attribute is wrongly named as "value", if the key is non-struct type, for example, int, string, array, etc. This is counterintuitive and makes the schema of aggregation queries unexpected.
 For example, the schema of `ds.groupByKey(...).count()` is `(value, count)`.
 Since Spark 3.0, we name the grouping attribute to "key".
 The old behavior is preserved under a newly added configuration `spark.sql.legacy.dataset.nameNonStructGroupingKeyAsValue` with a default value of `false`.

+  - In Spark 3.0, the column metadata will always be propagated in the API `Column.name` and `Column.as`.
+In Spark version 2.4 and earlier, the metadata of `NamedExpression` is set as the `explicitMetadata` for the new column at the time the API is called, it won't change even if the underlying `NamedExpression` changes metadata.
+To restore the behavior before Spark 2.4, you can use the API `as(alias: String, metadata: Metadata)` with explicit metadata.

 ### DDL Statements